microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-sensor-regeneratedeploymentaccesskey.md

 ---
 title: "sensor: regenerateDeploymentAccessKey"
-description: "Generate a new deployment access key that can be used to activate sensor installation."
+description: "Generate a new deployment access key that can be used to install sensors associated with the workspace."
 author: "amirfeldman"
 ms.localizationpriority: medium
 ms.subservice: "security"